qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 **Other Tweaks**:
 - *Project View Decorators*: Enable/Disable the Project View Decorators.
 * *Theme in Statusbar*: Show the currently selected theme in the statusbar.
-- <strike>*Dark Title Bar*: (OSX only): set a dark title bar (Moved to Appearance Settings since EAP 182.3208)</strike>
-- *Themed Title Bar*: Colorize the title bar of the whole OS with the current theme's background color (Windows 10 only)
+- *Themed Title Bar*: Colorize the title bar of the whole OS with the current theme's background color (Mac-Windows only)

 #### Settings shortcuts